In some cases, you may receive the error ‘Windows cannot access sharename. The network path was not found. Error code: 0x80070035

 Thanks.
 Your Comment show me the way.

 This fixed it for me too, thank god.
-Just randomly stopped working, stop releasing shitty windows updates you cunts.
+Just randomly stopped working, stop releasing buggy windows updates.

 Enabling insecure guest logons saved my day.
 Thanks a lot for the article.
 I had tried every suggested fix sited online until i ready the comments section.
 PAUL COYNE, thanks.
 You brought the break through.